Training your lower chest is crucial when it comes to building sturdy and defined pecs.

 - Grab a pair of dumbbells and lay down on your back on a decline bench.

 - Keep your arms out to the sides with your elbows slightly bent.
-And hold the dumbbells slightly below your chest level.
+Hold the dumbbells slightly below your chest level.
 That’s the start.

 - Raise your arms upward in a flying manner until your palms face each other over your lower chest.

-- Pause for a couple of seconds at the top, feel the contraction, and return to the start.
+- Pause at the top for a couple of seconds, feel the contraction, and return to the start.
 That’s one rep.

 Steps to perform an around-the-fly: